 Lawrence Hong, a sociologist from California State University, points out in his essay, Survival of The Fastest , that the original function of sex was primarily reproductive rather than recreational.
 Therefore, rapid ejaculation made sense as the most efficient way of spreading your seed.

 For that reason, Hong argues, our caveman ancestors evolved to fornicate as quickly as possible, so they “were less likely to be repelled by the females and/or attacked by other sexually aroused males”.

 In fact, he suggests, premature ejaculation may only have developed negative connotations in recent times as sex became less focused on procreation and more on pleasure.

-Primary or acquired
+Primary vs acquired premature ejaculation

 During that first appointment, your doctor will be trying to classify whether your form of premature ejaculation is “primary” or “acquired”.

 Primary premature ejaculation, otherwise known as lifelong premature ejaculation, is diagnosed if a man has suffered from early ejaculation ever since he first began having sex.
 On the other hand, acquired premature ejaculation develops when the complaint suddenly emerges in a man’s sex life after a period where everything has previously been fine.